-- As stated in the course information sheet (official signed document: - http://www.cpsc.ucalgary.ca/custom/undergrad/outlines2014/f14/cpsc2 31\fall2014.pdf) each major component will be awarded a grade point. - Individual assignment - Midterm exam - Final exam - •The mapping of raw score to grade point will be posted before each assignment is due (variation between assignments will occur). - •The mapping of the midterm to grade point will be posted sometime after the midterm. - •The mapping of final to grade point cannot be provided until after the official term marks have been released (Department policy).
+- •Your term grade is awarded as a grade point/letter e.g. 3.3/B+ - •As stated in the course information sheet (official signed document each major component will be awarded a grade point e.g. 0, 1.0, 1.3.. - •Individual assignment - •Midterm exam - •Final exam - The mapping of raw score to grade point will be posted before each assignment is due (variation between assignments will occur). - •The mapping of the midterm to grade point will be posted sometime after the midterm. - The mapping of final to grade point cannot be provided until after the official term marks have been released (Department policy).